jianing-sun/Javacard-Apdu-TLV/README.md

 simple built-in mechanisms, like thread management and synchronization for mutual exclusive access of code blocks and reliable communication between threads.
-* Embedded & Simulated Java Platform: Java platform is standardized by a well-defined execution model and software APIs, and it separates the hardware, drivers and virtual processor form the software application layers.
+* Embedded & Simulated Java Platform: Java platform is standardized by a well-defined execution model and software APIs, and it separates the hardware, drivers and virtual processor from the software application layers.

 ## Instruction of the Android Application